Musandam Peninsula: Environment

-Important Bird Areas
+Important Bird Area

 The mountainous northern end of the peninsula has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of bird species, whether resident, breeding, wintering or on passage.
 These include pallid scops-owl, plain leaf-warbler, hooded, variable, Hume's and red-tailed wheatears, and pale rockfinch.

 The islands scattered around the tip of the peninsula are in a separate IBA because of their importance for seabirds, including red-billed tropicbird, Persian shearwater, Socotra cormorant and bridled tern.

 History

-In the past, the region was an unstable region, and was repeatedly invaded by Persian empires such as the Achaemenid Empire and the Sassanian Empire.
-Then these empires declined until the Islamic era arrived.
+In the past, the region was unstable and was repeatedly invaded by Persian empires such as the Achaemenid Empire and the Sassanian Empire.
+These empires then declined until the Islamic era arrived.

 Modern era

-In the modern era, the occupation of the region continued.
-In the beginning, the Portuguese invasion arrived, which destroyed the region after it was a global navigation center at that time.
-Then a new force appeared, the Ya'rubids state, and expelled the Portuguese invasion of the Gulf and occupied the peninsula region.
-Then came British colonialism.
-After the withdrawal of British colonialism, the UAE was formed, but Ras Al Khaimah did not join the UAE at that time.
-In 1972, the Emirate of Ras Al Khaimah joined the United Arab Emirates.
-Then the Emirati-Omani border has been officially settled.
+In the modern era, occupation of the Peninsula continued.
+In 1507, Afonso de Albuquerque captured key areas along the Omani coast, including Sur, Muscat, and Khasab.
+From then, until 1650, the Portuguese used Khasab as a supply point for the dates trade as well as a safe passage for their ships in the region.
+By the early 1600s, native tribes began asserting more control, and the Portuguese presence in the area dwindled.
+Three decades after the Safavids retook Hormuz from the Portuguese in 1622, the Ya'rubids, the ruling house of Oman, occupied the Musandam Peninsula first under Imam Nasir bin Murshid, then completed by a new Imam, Sultan bin Saif, south of Hormuz Island, which gives the strait between the peninsula and island its modern name.

+In the 19th century, the British occupied the area as part of the Trucial States, and in 1891, Muscat and Oman became a British Protectorate; however, the Khasab region, not suitable for port nor hospitable for settlement due to a harsh climate, was not developed.
+In the late 20th century, the UAE was formed, with most sheikdoms in the area joining, except notably Ras Al Khaimah.
+However, in 1972, the Emirate entered the UAE, leading to discussions on the Emirati-Omani border eventually settling on the Musandam Peninsula being granted to Oman.

+In popular culture

+In The Secret of the Swordfish, a secret underground British military base lies beneath the Musandam Peninsula.